 People can be forgiven for thinking NordVPN and Private Internet Access are in any way comparable.
 Both tools are extremely popular, both have lots of servers and good reviews.
-When it comes to quality though, NordVPN vs PIA has one clear winner.
+When it comes to quality though, NordVPN vs Private Internet Access has one clear winner.

 Security & Anonymity

 No one can mess with the security credentials of NordVPN.
 Aside from very strong encryption, it also has no leaks, keeps logging to a minimum, and is based in Panama – a country where the risks to privacy are few.
 But that’s not all: for impenetrable safety, NordVPN also offers things like double VPN and VPN over Tor.
 PIA isn’t bad either, but they have some leaking concerns and they’re based in the US (one of the worst locations for a VPN).
-Finally, PIA doesn’t have any of the fancy security features that make Nord one of the very best.
+Finally, PIA doesn’t have any of the fancy security features that make Nord a clear winner of

 Speed & Performance